-So, you want to know all about Malta?
+So, you want to know about Malta?
 If you live anywhere in Europe, then Malta is a place you’ve probably heard of since almost 55% of European residents choose Malta as a holiday destination every year.

 But, if you’re across the Atlantic in especially North America, chances are you’ve never heard of this secret gem.
 So, let’s brighten up your dream, whether it’s that spectacular vacation you’d like to have, or you intend to emigrate to a land of greener pastures and exciting opportunities.

-All about Malta – the fundamentals
+All About Malta – the fundamentals

 Malta is a country that comprises of three small islands namely, Gozo, Comino and Malta.